Yue Su

 Background

 I received my Bachelor of Arts in Chinese Language and Literature from Beijing Normal University in 2011.
 After graduation, I became a secondary school teacher in Xi’an, China for seven years, while completing my Master of Education (part-time) from Beijing Normal University in 2015.
-With a passion for films, I began my studies in Film & Television Studies (for Research) at the University of Warwick in 2018 and graduated with a Distinction.
-Since 2020, I have further pursued my research by becoming a PhD student in the Co-Tutelle PhD Programme in Global Screen Studies between the University of Warwick and Nagoya University in Japan.
-My research interests lie in the cinematic representation of kinship, East-Asian cinema, queer cinema and world cinema.
+With a passion for films, I began my MA in Film & Television Studies (for Research) at the University of Warwick in 2018 and graduated with a Distinction.
+Since 2020, I have further pursued my research by becoming a PhD student in the Co-Tutelle PhD Programme in Global Screen Studies between the University of Warwick and Nagoya University in Japan, funded by Chancellor’s International Scholarship at Warwick.
+My research interests lie in cinematic kinship, East-Asian cinema, world cinema and queer cinema.

 Doctoral Research